mulllhausen/btc-inquisitor/README.md

 Specify the block to start parsing data from (inclusive) by its hash string.

-This option cannot be specified in conjunction with option --start-blocknum.
+This option cannot be specified in conjunction with options --start-blockdate or --start-blocknum.